Can IRS Debts Be Discharged in Chapter 13 Bankruptcy? Reliable Info You Need to Know Now

 For taxpayers with back taxes, filing for Chapter 13 bankruptcy may be a good option for discharging certain tax debts.
-This arrangement allows eligible taxpayers to pay their tax liability at a reduced amount.
+This arrangement allows eligible taxpayers to pay their tax debt at a reduced amount.
 It also provides for the settlement of non-dischargeable tax debts for an extended period.

 What is the Chapter 13 Bankruptcy Plan?

 Also known as the wage earner’s plan, the Chapter 13 bankruptcy plan is a repayment plan that allows regular income earners to pay their debts within three to five years.